 Dwelling coverage for your home itself provides extended coverage that can protect you against cost overruns.
 Personal property coverage is offered as replacement cost with select policies, which means your belongings are protected for the full cost of repair or replacement up to your coverage limit.

-Homeowners who choose to ensure their vehicles with Amica as well can save up to 15%.
-Amica also offers the convenient option of purchasing flood insurance to complement your standard home
+Homeowners who choose to insure their vehicles with Amica as well can save up to 15%.
+Amica also offers the convenient option of purchasing flood insurance to complement your standard homeowners' insurance coverage.

 Amica also tops Benzinga's lists for the best fire insurance and the best earthquake insurance.
 Take a look at Benzinga's full Amica Home Insurance Review.